 Mauthe clocks have an interesting history.
 In 1844 Friedrich Mauthe and his wife Marie founded a company in Schwenningen, Germany to produce watch parts.
 At the end of the 1860’s Mauthe began to produce their own wall clocks (and movements).
 Some have been produced by home-work by so called “Gewerblern”, others have been produced in a more “industrial” way.

 The Mauthe sons Christian (1845-1909) and James (1847-1915) took over in 1876.
 In 1886 Mauthe began manufacturing its own spring mechanism.

 Around 1900, alarm clocks, pendulum wall clocks, grandfather clocks, office clocks and so called “Buffet Uhren” “Buffet clocks” were offered.
 The number of employees at that time went up to about 1,100 people.
 In 1904 the 3rd generation took over (Eugene Schreiber (1877-1939) – son of Christian Mauthe, Dr. Fritz Mauthe (1875-1951) – son of Jacob and Mauthe Alfred (1879-1911) – son of Jacob Mauthe.

 In 1925 Mauthe announced a new trademark.
-It shows a right-looking eagle with outstretched wings, holding in its talons a three-part round plate with the letters F, M and S. Again, mine is unmarked.
-Early in 1930 the company produced about 45.000 clocks per week (with 2000 employees).
-About 60% were produced for export markets, England for example was one of those export markets.
+It shows a right-looking eagle with outstretched wings, holding in its talons a three-part round plate with the letters F, M and S. Early in 1930 the company produced about 45.000 clocks per week (with 2000 employees).
+About 60% were produced for export markets, England was an important export market.

 In the mid-1930’s Mauthe started to manufacture their first wrist watches, some were even supplied to the German Army (“Wehrmacht”).